matthewvb77/matthewvb77/README.md

 ### Hi, I'm Matt Van Brummelen 👋

 I'm interested in startups and fullstack development.
-My last project was BuzzCode ([Marketplace link](https://marketplace.visualstudio.com/items?itemName=BuzzCode.buzzcode)) and now I'm building a project for online education.
+My last project was BuzzCode ([Marketplace link](https://marketplace.visualstudio.com/items?itemName=BuzzCode.buzzcode)) and now I'm developing software for online education.
 I'm on the lookout for a role in fullstack development or backend with Go/Python; if you're hiring, let's chat!
 <!--
 **matthewvb77/matthewvb77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.